elementor/elementor-developers-docs/src/dynamic-tags/index.md

 <img src="/assets/img/dynamic-tag-switcher.png" alt="Dynamic Tag Switcher" style="float: right; width: 300px; margin-left: 20px; margin-bottom: 20px;">

-Dynamic Tags are used to insert more personalized data based on external factors from various sources.
+Dynamic Tags are used to insert customized data based on various sources.

-For example, Elementor Pro allows you to add dynamic data based on the page and site parameters, data like the *Post Title*, *Post Excerpt*, *Author Info*, *Site Name*, *Site Logo* and much more.
+For example, Elementor Pro allows you to add dynamic data based on the page and site parameters, this includes data such as; *Post Title*, *Post Excerpt*, *Author Info*, *Site Name*, *Site Logo*, and much more.

-Addons developers can create dynamic tags the return random numbers, or even use external API to pull data to Elementor.
+Addon developers can create a wide range of dynamic tags, and can even use external APIs to pull data to Elementor.
 The possibilities are endless.

 ## How it Works

-Dynamic tags interact with [Controls](/controls/) by extending the control functionality.
-They turn static controls to a smart components.
-With dynamic tags the user can enter dynamically generated data to his site.
+Dynamic tags interact with [controls](/controls/) by extending the control functionality.
+They turn static controls into smart components.
+With dynamic tags, users can use dynamically generated data on their sites.

-You could say that Dynamic Tags are like functions, the user can define custom parameters to change the output based on different factors.
+You could say that dynamic tags are like functions, the user can define custom parameters to change the output based on different factors.

 ## Elementor Pro

-The entire dynamic tags functionality defined in Elementor core, but it has no active dynamic tags.
-This is where Elementor Pro comes into picture.
-The Pro version of Elementor adds dozens of dynamic tags to choose from.
+The dynamic tags functionality is defined in Elementor's core, but the basic version of Elementor does not support active dynamic tags.
+These is a feature of Elementor Pro, which includes dozens of dynamic tags to choose from.

 ## Creating Dynamic Tags

-Learn more about dynamic tags anatomy and how to create your own custom tags:
+Learn more about the anatomy of dynamic tags and how to create your own:

 * [Dynamic Tags Structure](./dynamic-tags-structure)
 * [Dynamic Tags Data](./dynamic-tags-data)